2DGD-F0TH/2DGD_F0TH/chapters/013_Design_Patterns.md

 ------------------    ------------------------------------------------------------------------------
 **Pattern Name**      Decorator

 **When to Use it**    When you need to add or remove functionalities from a class dynamically.
+Very useful for applying [memoization techniques](#memoization).

 **Advantages**        Decoupling, added flexibility.